 The 2023 Chevy Bolt tops our list of most affordable EVs.
-The Bolt is offered as a car (EV) or SUV (EUV), with prices starting at $25,600 for the EV 1LT.
+The Bolt is offered as a car (EV) or SUV (EUV), starting at $25,600 for the EV 1LT.
 Aside from the slight difference in range and acceleration, both versions are very similar.
 Each vehicle seats five and has the same cargo capacity.
-The SUV can tow a bit more, weighs in at about 100 pounds heavier, and offers more premium features.
+The SUV can tow a bit more, weighs about 100 pounds heavier, and offers more premium features.
 Many Chevy EVs may be eligible for the federal tax credit in 2023, making the effective prices even cheaper and one of the cheapest electric vehicles in 2023.

 |Trim||Price Starting||Type||Range||0-60 mph|

 |Chevrolet Bolt EV 2LT*||See Price and Features||Car||259||6.5 seconds|

 |Chevrolet Bolt EUV LT*||See Price and Features||SUV||247||7 seconds|